-Superannuation (or 'Super') is money that is locked away for you to spend in your retirement.
+Superannuation (Super) is money that is locked away for you to spend in your retirement.

 During your working life, your employer deposits money into your Super account.

-Your employer must make Super contributions if you are under 18 years of age and work more than 30 hours per week or you are 18 and are working full-time, part-time or casual.
+Your employer must make Super contributions if you are 18 years old or older.
+If you are under 18 years old, they must pay it if you work more than 30 hours in a week.
 The Australian Taxation Office will issue your employer a fine if they do not.

 A Trustee looks after the Super fund on your behalf.
-Accessing money in your Superannuation account before you are 60 is difficult.
+Accessing money in your Super account before you are 60 is difficult.
 The Super scheme is deliberately designed this way to help us have more money in retirement.

-You can add extra money to your fund to grow your Super further.
+You can add extra money to your fund to grow your Super further but seek advice before doing this as there are limits.

-How much super must my employer pay me?
+How much Super must my employer pay me?

-The minimum amount your employer must pay into your Super fund is 11% of your gross salary or wages.
-This is called the Super Guarantee rate.
+The minimum amount your employer must pay into your Super fund is 12% of your gross salary or wages.
+This is called the Super Guarantee rate (SG rate).